arthurlluisma/aisis-to-calendar/README.md

 ## License

-This project will be licensed under the MIT License (coming soon).
-The dependency extension, AISIS Prettify, is currently licensed under the MIT License.
+This and AISIS Prettify are licensed under the MIT License.

 ## Related Projects